CHAOYANGLUBAQIAN/IVA-Human-PPIs/README.md

-# Prediction of influenza A virus-human protein-protein interactions using XGBoost with continuous and discontinuous amino acids information
+# Perference of different negative sampling methods and models
    A sequence based prediction model for the interaction between influenza A virus and human proteins was constructed to validate and compare the choices made throughout the entire process.
 ##  Install dependencies
 ```